truenas/documentation/content/SCALE/SCALEUIReference/Credentials/Certificates/CAScreensSCALE.md

 ![CertificateAuthoritiesWidgetNoCAs](/images/SCALE/22.02/CertificateAuthoritiesWidgetNoCAs.png "Certificate Authorities Widget No CAs")

-The <iconify-icon icon="mdi:tray-arrow-down"></iconify-icon> download icon downloads the CA to your server.
+The <span class="iconify" data-icon="mdi:tray-arrow-down"></span> download icon downloads the CA to your server.

 <span class="material-icons">delete</span> deletes the CA from your server.